 Epidemiological studies have reported worldwide declines in sperm quality among healthy men.
 A recent meta-analysis of 137 reports estimated a 57% decline in sperm concentration during the past 35 years in North America, Europe, and Asia.
 Below are some lifestyle factors with the ability to impact sperm quality:

-- Smoking: Smoking (and vaping) has been associated with reduced sperm count, motility, and morphology.
+Smoking (and vaping) has been associated with reduced sperm count, motility, and morphology.

-- Age: DNA fragmentation has been found to be significantly lower in men younger than 35 years old compared with men older than 36.
+DNA fragmentation has been found to be significantly lower in men younger than 35 years old compared with men older than 36.

-- Weight: Being both overweight or underweight can impact sperm quality.
+Being both overweight or underweight can impact sperm quality.
 Being underweight has been significantly associated with reductions in sperm concentration, total sperm number, and total motile sperm count.
 Being overweight has been significantly associated with reductions in semen volume, total sperm number, and total motile sperm count.

-- Diabetes & blood sugar: Poor blood sugar control has been identified as a strong risk factor in low sperm quality.
+Poor blood sugar control has been identified as a strong risk factor in low sperm quality.

-- Alcohol consumption: Alcohol consumption has been found to have detrimental effects to semen volume and morphology, however low consumption has not been shown to impact quality significantly.
+Alcohol consumption has been found to have detrimental effects to semen volume and morphology, however low consumption has not been shown to impact quality significantly.

-- Glyphosate: Glyphosate is the active ingredient in one of the most popular herbicides.
+Glyphosate is the active ingredient in one of the most popular herbicides.
 Research has found that glyphosate exposures directly to semen have the ability to exert toxic effects on progressive motility, which reduces movement and leads to lower fertilization.

-- Diet: A systematic review has shown that those who did NOT follow a healthy diet, had a significantly lower level of sperm concentration.
+A systematic review has shown that those who did NOT follow a healthy diet, had a significantly lower level of sperm concentration.

 Although there are many factors that can impact semen quality, there are many things that naturopathic medicine can offer to support semen quality and improve current parameters.
 Working with your naturopathic doctor can help to identify your concerns and create an evidence based treatment plan including proper testing and assessments, supplementation, dietary measures and lifestyle modifications shown to improve your chances of conceiving.